-Note that different from the existing works on passive IRS \cite{wu2021irs}, the ability to amplify the incident signal for active IRS brings new degrees of freedom, which adds the variables to be optimized.
-Besides, the additional constraints of amplifying power budget and the maximum amplifying amplitude at the active IRS further increase the difficulty and complexity for IRS beamforming optimization.
-Moreover, in passive IRS-aided WPCNs, the energy harvested from the noises is usually ignored since it is extremely low.
-However, due to the use of active amplifying REs at the IRS, the thermal noises introduced by active REs are amplified in the meantime and thereby cannot be ignored as that in passive IRS-aided WPCNs.
-Specifically, in DL WET, the wireless-powered devices can harvest the additional energy from the amplified noise power; whereas in UL WIT, the active REs’ reflecting coefficients have to balance the two conflicting goals to maximize the communication throughput, i.e., the received signal power maximization and the noise power minimization.
+Note that different from the work that investigated SWIPT system \cite{pan2020intelligent}, we consider an active IRS-aided WPCN, which is also different from the existing works on conventional passive IRS-aided WPCNs \cite{zheng2020intelligent,zou2020wireless,wu2021irs}.
+In particular, by employing the active IRS in the transmissions, the amplitude of the incident signal can be amplified, which brings new degrees of freedom in the design and adds the variables to be optimized.
+Besides, the additional constraints of amplification power and the maximum amplifying amplitude limitation at the active IRS further increase the difficulty and complexity for IRS beamforming optimization.
+Moreover, due to the use of active REs at the IRS, the thermal noises at the IRS are also amplified and thereby cannot be ignored as that in passive IRS-aided WPCNs.
+Specifically, in DL WET, the wireless-powered devices can harvest the additional energy from the amplified noise power; whereas in UL WIT, to maximize the communication throughput, the active REs’ reflecting coefficients have to balance the two conflicting goals, i.e., the received signal power maximization and the noise power minimization.
 Therefore, the joint design of resource allocation and IRS beamforming in the considered active IRS aided WPCNs is much more challenging than its counterpart in conventional passive IRS-aided WPCNs, thus calling for non-trivial efforts.